 When someone says Sarasota, Florida, the first thing that comes to mind is probably the white sand beaches of Siesta Key, beautiful Gulf views and a small town vibe.
 But what about those lesser-known spots?
 The ones filled with locals, sometimes sandy floors and just an overall homegrown vibe.
 Luckily for you, I’m here to help!
-From fan favorite watering holes to rooftop views and beyond, here are some must-visit spots to feel like one of us rare Sarasota natives.
+From fan favorite watering holes to rooftop views, things to do and beyond, here are some must-visit spots to feel like one of us rare Sarasota natives.

 With a motto like “Eat Food.
 Drink Beer.” it’s no surprise this newcomer to the Gulf Gate Village has quickly become a local favorite.
-Home to some of the crispiest wings, a wide range of local craft beer and perhaps the best garlic parmesan fries in town (at least this writer thinks so) – it is the perfect spot to catch a game, meet up with friends and have a great time.
+Home to some of the crispiest wings, a wide range of local craft beer and an amazing arcade area, it’s the perfect spot to catch a game, meet up with friends and have a great time.
 After all, Food + Beer came together because two local dudes decided to start cooking some great food, and does it really get better than that?

 Local’s Tip: Opt for a Florida beer flight and savor some delicious local beers.

-Local’s Tip: Get a spot at the bar to be mesmerized at the creation of the many hand-made cocktails they serve (some are even lit on fire!)
+Local’s Tip: Get a spot at the bar to be mesmerized by the creation of the many hand-made cocktails they serve (some are even lit on fire!)

 Local’s Tip: Be sure to go on Tuesday and try your hand at the Beerlympics.

 When you think of Florida, you probably think of tiki bars.
 Well, what do you think about a tiki bar that takes you on a sunset cruise through our beautiful gulf coast?
 That’s exactly what Low Tides Tours is known for.
 A friendly captain will guide you through our gorgeous waterways (and maybe prepare a shotski or two) as you sit back and sip on your favorite beverages.